hanstzou/siri-shortcuts/README.md

 | [**f.i.
 Photo Map Thumbnail v2.shortcut**][fi-imgmap] | [Get][fi-imgmap-i] | Add a coordinate map to a photo | `image` | Indirect | NO | - | [Reddit @atomicsiren][fi-imgmap-src] <br/><sup>(Modified to integrate into Image Actions)</sup> |

 <a href='#^act-ext'>^</a><a name='act-ext'>1</a> __Action Extension:__ Accepts files, URLs or other data from another app's share sheet. <br/>
-Indirect means a shortcut will be called by a category entry.
+Indirect means a shortcut will be called by a category entry.<br/>
+Support means a short will be called by Indirect shortcuts as a supportive tool.

 [bak]: <xml/Backup%3ARestore.shortcut>